-The Professor Mou I knew always expressed great respect for the universal religiosity in human being and the wisdom of the major religious traditions in human civilization, despite not having too many friendly things to say about organized religions.
-It was not surprising for me to see Professor Mou philosophizing “commiseration” by way of philosophically evaluating Buddhism and Christianity, two major religious traditions in the world, but it was still new for me to find that the highly speculative metaphysics I read was motivated by essentially Mou’s own “religiosity” emerged from the genuine existential experience in the difficult times of his life.
+The Professor Mou I knew expressed great respect for universal religiosity in human beings and the wisdom of the major religious traditions in human civilization, despite not having too many positive things to say about organized religion.
+It was not surprising for me to see Professor Mou philosophizing on “commiseration” by way of philosophically evaluating Buddhism and Christianity, two major religious traditions, but it was still new for me to find that the highly speculative metaphysics I read was motivated by essentially Mou’s own “religiosity,” which emerged from genuine existential experience in the difficult times of his life.
 Mou’s “religiosity,” if it is appropriate to call his “commiserative enlightenment” by this name, however, is distinctly Confucian.
-He found in Chapter Six that neither Buddhism nor Christianity truly realizes “commiseration” in the sense of unifying the subjective and the objective—Buddhism mistook realizing objective equality, or objective suchness and emptiness, as commiseration and thus only leaves out the subjective, not unifies the subjective and the objective; Christianity eliminates subjective ability in order to turn unreservedly to the external God—and only the Confucian unending quest of ren (humanness, humanity) in accordance with Heavenly mandate is true “commiseration.”
-Chapter Six thus marks the launch of Mou into philosophizing Confucianism in the thirty plus years after the age of fifty.
-To me, the Autobiography offered a very accessible way to motivate the understanding of Professor Mou’s speculative metaphysics.
+He writes in Chapter Six that neither Buddhism nor Christianity truly realizes “commiseration” in the sense of unifying the subjective and the objective.
+Buddhism mistakes realizing objective equality, or objective suchness and emptiness, as commiseration and thus only leaves out the subjective, without unifying the subjective and the objective; Christianity eliminates subjective ability in order to turn unreservedly to the external God.
+Only Confucianism’s unending quest of ren (humanness, humanity) in accordance with Heavenly mandate is true “commiseration.”
+Chapter Six thus marks Mou’s launch into philosophizing about Confucianism in the thirty plus years after he turned fifty.
+To me, the Autobiography offered a very accessible way to understand Professor Mou’s speculative metaphysics.

-Being partial toward the Autobiography at Fifty, in 1992 in a casual conversation in Kong Kong, when responding to Professor Mou’s lament that I did not participate in the transcription of the Nineteen Lectures on Chinese Philosophy, in addition to promising to launch a project to translate the Nineteen Lectures into English, I hinted at having the translation of the Autobiography as a second project.
+Being partial toward the Autobiography at Fifty, in 1992 in a casual conversation in Hong Kong, when responding to Professor Mou’s lament that I did not participate in the transcription of the Nineteen Lectures on Chinese Philosophy, in addition to promising to launch a project to translate the Nineteen Lectures into English, I hinted at translating the Autobiography as a second project.
 When I actually initiated the project, upon hearing the news relayed by Hu Yi-hsien (a fellow student of Mou), Professor Mou commented: “But it is very difficult!”

 Difficult indeed it is, but FSCPC had the good fortune to retain Dr. Lu Ming-yeung for the translation.
-Ming-yeung has a strong command of both the Chinese and English languages.
-More importantly, Ming-yeung exacts a very high standard for the quality of his work.
+Ming-yeung has a strong command of both Chinese and English.
+More importantly, Ming-yeung holds very high standards for the quality of his work.
 All of us at FSCPC were excited to see the three beautiful chapters he produced.
 However, with his high standard for quality compelling him to acquire adequate knowledge of the philosophical works Mou alluded to in Chapters Four through Six before penning the translation, and with many competing demands of his life, Ming-yeung had to give up translating Chapters Four through Six.
-Compelled by my commitment to Professor Mou, despite knowing that I possessed no capability to match Ming-yeung’s prose style, I picked up the translation of Chapters Four through Six.
+Compelled by my commitment to Professor Mou, despite knowing that I possessed no capability to match Ming-yeung’s prose, I picked up the translation of Chapters Four through Six.
 Readers are forewarned of the adjustment to different styles they must make from reading the first three chapters to reading the last three.
-Hopefully, thanks to the improvements Leslie Cheng provided to the early drafts and the line editing Jeffrey Hoffman gave to the final draft, the plain, direct translation of Chapters Four through Six adequately express what Professor Mou intended.
+Hopefully, thanks to the improvements Leslie Cheng made to the early drafts and the line editing Jeffrey Hoffman gave to the final draft, the plain, direct translation of Chapters Four through Six adequately express what Professor Mou intended.